-In reviewing these transactions, we noted components to the deals that needed to be considered to address its cash equivalent value.
+In reviewing these transactions, we noted components of the deals that needed to be considered to address their cash equivalent value.
 When reviewing the file, I thought of two adages learned in business school relating to the time value of money.
-The first, “a dollar today is worth more than a dollar tomorrow” and second, “a bird in the hand is worth two in the bush”.
+The first, “a dollar today is worth more than a dollar tomorrow,” and the second, “a bird in the hand is worth two in the bush.”

 How does this concept relate to business valuation?